 During an anxious episode, the speed and depth of breathing will increase.
 This is a natural coping mechanism for the body because tissues need more oxygen to defend the body.
 This increased oxygen will lead to a feeling of:

-- Feeling of choking and smothering
+- The feeling of choking and smothering

 - Pain and tightness in the chest

 This increased breathing creates the brain supply of oxygen.
 Even if the decrease is minimal and ultimately harmful, it will lead to: